 pH is a logarithmic scale that goes from 0-14 and indicates the acidity or alkalinity of a substance.
 The letters p and H refer to “potential of hydrogen” as the number of hydrogen ions in a substance impacts how it reacts with other compounds.
 A basic substance accepts hydrogen ions while acids donate them.

-That’s why pH is important when it comes to the health of your skin.
 Humans have an average facial pH of 4.7 which is actually acidic.
-Applying products too far outside of the skin’s natural range can cause ion flux.
-Using too acidic or too basic a product can disrupt the skin’s acid mantle, the protective pH barrier, and can cause rashes, irritation, dryness or even fungal or bacterial infections.
+Applying products too far outside of the natural range of skin can cause ion flux.
+Using a product that is too acidic or too basic can disrupt the acid mantle, the protective pH barrier, and can cause rashes, irritation, dryness or even fungal or bacterial infections.

-Always choose products formulated for facial skin and be mindful of skincare DIYs involving harsh pH ingredients like highly acid lemon juice or basic baking soda.
-Look for skin care products whose pH falls within the range of 4-7.
+Always choose products formulated for facial skin and be mindful of skin care DIYs involving harsh pH ingredients like highly acid lemon juice or basic baking soda.
+Look for skin care products with pH levels within the range of 4-7.